fsans/FileMakerHibernate6/DriverInfo.md

 "numeric", "decimal", "int", "varchar", "character varying", "blob", "varbinary", "longvarbinary", "binary varying", "date", "time", "timestamp"

+## ORDER BY clause
+The ORDER BY clause indicates how the records are to be sorted.
+If your SELECT statement doesn’t include an ORDER BY clause, the records may be returned in any order.
+The format is:
+ORDER BY {sort_expression [DESC | ASC]}, ...
+sort_expression can be the field name or the positional number of the column expression to use.
+The default is to perform an ascending (ASC) sort.

 ## Pagination

 Supports the standar ANSI OFFSET/FETCH clause in the following form:

+The OFFSET and FETCH FIRST clauses are used to return a specified range of rows beginning from a particular starting point in a result set.
+The ability to limit the rows retrieved from large result sets allows you to “page” through the data and improves efficiency.

+The OFFSET clause indicates the number of rows to skip before starting to return data.
+If the OFFSET clause is not used in a SELECT statement, the starting row is 0.
+The FETCH FIRST clause specifies the number of rows to be returned, either as an unsigned integer greater than or equal to 1 or as a percentage, from the starting point indicated in the OFFSET clause.
+If both OFFSET and FETCH FIRST are used in a SELECT statement, the OFFSET clause should come first.

 ```sql
 OFFSET x ROW|ROWS